icrm-org/icrm-new/working-groups/low-level/index.md

 have been published in a [special issue of Applied Radiation and Isotopes](https://www.sciencedirect.com/journal/applied-radiation-and-isotopes/vol/194/suppl/C#article-36).

-The next Conference will be organized in 2026.
+The [2026 Conference](https://icrmllrmt2026.vfairs.com) will be held 14-18 September at the André E. Lalonde National Facility for Accelerator Mass Spectrometry located at the University of Ottawa.

 ![Iceberg](./images/iceberg.jpg)